gazhayes/socialarchitecture.science/_posts/2018-05-05-forking-an-open-source-repository.md

 ---
 Let's do a thought experiment.
 Jump into your imaginary time machine and head on over to the year 2000.

-You're tasked with ensuring Encyclopaedia Britannica's dominance over Wikipedia by _becoming_ Wikipedia.
+You're tasked with ensuring Encyclopaedia Britannica's dominance over Wikipedia, by _becoming_ Wikipedia.

 There's still a year before Jimmy Wales and Larry Sanger are set to register wikipedia.org.
-Britannica has a full year head-start.
-They substantial resources and a huge market share along with a brand that has lasted since 1768.
+Britannica has a full year head-start in addition to substantial resources and a huge market share.
+They even have a brand name that's endured since 1768.
 This should be a very easy task.
 All you need to do is convince the CEO of Encyclopaedia Britannica to fire all the contributors (including 110 Nobel prize winners, 5 former US presidents, and 4000 expert contributors) and simply let _anyone_ edit it instead.

 You'll have just as much trouble _today_ trying to convince the gatekeepers of existing open source projects - especially cryptocurrencies - to adopt a software development equivalent of the Wikipedia model.